Loading…

 Carla Urrea Stabile

-Senior Developer Advocate & Software Engineer, Auth0 by Okta
+Senior Developer Advocate & Software Engineer, Auth0

 Carla is a software engineer and developer advocate at Auth0 by Okta.
 She’s a language agnostic developer but enjoys working with Ruby and Python.
 When she’s not working you can find her going on walks with her dogs, hiking or going on a bike ride.